Texas Department of Criminal Justice

 Access to Courts Program

-Access to Courts ensures offenders are provided their constitutional right of access to courts, counsel and public officials, and that access is adequate, effective, and meaningful as required by law.
-It provides critical functions at each unit, including legal research resources, attorney visits and phone calls, Open Records requests, telephonic court hearings, correspondence supplies for indigent offenders, notary public services, offender legal and educational in-cell storage management, parole revocation hearing reviews, and court transcript administration.
-Total cumulative attendance in law library sessions for Fiscal Year 2006 was 669,331.
-Legal resource delivery to segregated offenders totaled 307,647 items.
+Access to Courts ensures offenders receive their constitutional right of access to courts, counsel, and public officials, and that such access is adequate, effective, and meaningful as required by law.
+It provides critical functions at all units, including legal research resources, attorney visits and phone calls, Open Records requests, telephonic court hearings, correspondence supplies for indigent offenders, notary public services, offender legal and educational in-cell storage management, parole revocation hearing reviews, and court transcript administration.
+Total cumulative law library attendance in Fiscal Year 2007 was 635,160.
+The number of items of legal research material delivered to offenders with indirect law library access was 288,161.

 Administrative Monitor for Use of Force

-This office manages current Use of Force policy and procedures and coordinates training systemwide to advance staff understanding and compliance with policy.
-In addition, staff conducted reviews of 5,924 Major Use of Force reports during the fiscal year.
+This office manages the agency's Use of Force policy and procedures and coordinates training systemwide to promote staff understanding and compliance with policy.
+In addition, office staff conducted reviews of 7,727 Major Use of Force reports during the fiscal year.

 Monitoring & Standards

-Monitoring adherence to agency policy at each correctional facility is the primary focus of the Operational Review program.
-This is accomplished at the unit level through on-going monthly reviews and every three years at the division level.
-Follow-up reviews are then conducted within four months to document resolution of findings requiring corrective action.
-In addition, staff investigates allegations of offender impermissible conduct (i.e., supervisory authority over other offenders, special privileges, and access to sensitive information).
+The primary focus of the Operational Review program is to monitor adherence to agency policy at each correctional facility.
+This is accomplished through ongoing monthly reviews at the unit level and reviews every three years at the division level.
+Follow-up reviews are then conducted to document any findings that required corrective action.
+In addition, staff investigates allegations of certain offender misconduct (i.e., supervisory authority over other offenders, special privileges, and access to sensitive information).
 Monitoring & Standards also coordinates and assists correctional facilities in obtaining accreditation from the American Correctional Association (ACA).
-Eleven facilities received their initial accreditation during the 2006 fiscal year.
-To date, 48 units, the Baten facility and the Correctional Training Academy, have earned ACA accreditation.
-Twenty-four additional facilities are scheduled for initial accreditation in Fiscal Year 2007.
+Twenty-four facilities received their initial accreditation during Fiscal Year 2007.
+To date, 72 units, the Baten Intermediate Sanction Facility and the Correctional Training Academy, have earned ACA accreditation.
+Twenty-four additional facilities are scheduled for initial accreditation in Fiscal Year 2008.

 Offender Grievance Program

 This program provides offenders with a formal mechanism to hear and resolve concerns affecting their everyday lives.
-By providing an outlet for offender grievances the program also enhances the safety of staff while providing agency administrators with valuable insight into issues and problem resolution on the units.
-During Fiscal Year 2006 unit grievance investigators handled more than 170,000 grievances at the unit level while central office staff processed more than 43,000 appeals.
+By providing an outlet for offender grievances, the program also enhances the safety of staff while providing agency administrators with valuable insight into issues and problem resolution on the units.
+During Fiscal Year 2007, unit grievance investigators handled more than 164,000 grievances at the unit level, while central office staff processed more than 41,000 appeals.

-The Ombudsman offices provide the public access to agency staff who can answer questions and address concerns.
-The Ombudsman Coordinators' Office in Huntsville supports Ombudsman staff in the Community Justice Assistance, Correctional Institutions, and Parole divisions.
-Staff responded to approximately 20,868 inquiries in Fiscal Year 2006 through the U.S. mail, telephone, and the Internet.
-The office also arranged for agency representatives to speak at 11 engagements sponsored by offender family support organizations.
+The ombudsman offices provide public access to agency staff members who answer questions and address concerns.
+The Ombudsman Coordinators' Office in Huntsville supports ombudsman staff in the Correctional Institutions and Parole divisions.
+Staff responded to approximately 18,470 inquiries in Fiscal Year 2007 through the U.S. mail, telephone, and the Internet.
+The office also arranged for agency representatives to speak at 14 engagements sponsored by offender family support organizations.

 This program has oversight for unit/department occupational safety and health standards, emergency management planning and disaster recovery, compliance with the Americans with Disabilities Act, and liability loss control.
-It coordinates with all agency departments to implement risk reduction strategies regarding personnel, property, and fiscal resources.
-Fiscal Year 2006 saw a 12 percent reduction in employee injuries and resulting workers compensation claims.
+It coordinates with all agency departments to implement risk reduction strategies regarding personnel, property and fiscal resources.
+Fiscal Year 2007 saw an 8.6 percent reduction in employee injuries and resulting workers compensation claims.

 Business and Finance Division

-Business and Finance supports the agency through sound fiscal management, provision of financial services and statistical information, purchasing and leasing services, agribusiness, land and mineral operations, maintaining a fiduciary responsibility over offender education and recreation funds, and ensuring fiscal responsibility through compliance with laws and court-mandated requirements.
+Business and Finance supports the agency through sound fiscal management of resources and ensures fiscal responsibility through compliance with laws and court-mandated requirements.

 Accounting and Business Services Department

-Accounting and Business Services carries out the financial operations of the agency to include providing meaningful financial information, supporting financial processes, and maintaining effective financial control.
+Accounting and Business Services carries out the financial operations of the agency by providing meaningful financial information, supporting financial processes, and maintaining effective financial control.

-The department is responsible for general accounting for state funds and produces the agency's annual financial report.
-This is achieved through the use of the agency financial system, LONESTARS (which is managed by the department) and the Uniform Statewide Accounting System.
+The department is responsible for general accounting of state funds, and produces the agency's annual financial report.
+This is achieved through the use of the agency's financial system, LONESTARS (which is managed by the department) and the Uniform Statewide Accounting System.

-The Texas Legislature appropriated approximately $5.2 billion to TDCJ for the 2006-2007 biennium.
-The Fiscal Year 2007 Operating Budget developed, and continuously monitored by the Budget Department, totals approximately $2.658 billion.
+The Texas Legislature appropriated approximately $5.6 billion to TDCJ for the 2008-2009 biennium.
+The Fiscal Year 2008 Operating Budget, developed and continuously monitored by the Budget Department, totals $2.872 billion, which also includes approximately $27 million provided for employee pay raises.

 The department routinely interacts with the state's executive, legislative and regulatory agencies, which include the Legislative Budget Board, Governor's Office of Budget, Planning and Policy, Public Finance Authority, and the Bond Review Board.